tubaplayerdis/tubaplayerdis/README.md

 ### Hi there 👋

-Im a comp sci and engineering enthusiast creating applications for fun.
+Im a computer science and engineering enthusiast creating applications for fun.

 <details>
 <summary>
   More stuff about me
 </summary>

+### What I do

+I do almost any type of programming I can , approching every challenge with an open mindset and being ready to learn.
+I have spent time around a multitude of operating systems, programming languges and other systems requiring me to constantly learn new technologies.
+While some of my work is on github, some of what I do does not have enough substance to be uploaded to github.
+I am really passionate about systems programming and electrical engineering, and plan to study it in college.

-###Github Stats
+### Github Stats

 ![Github Stats](https://github-readme-stats.vercel.app/api/?username=tubaplayerdis&show_icons=true&count_private=true&theme=monokai)

+## My skills 📜

-###Web Technologies
+### Web Technologies
  - JavaScript
  - HTML
  - CSS